-We love couples who ask for something special and try to find their own vision of that Big day.
-Darya and George told us from the very beginning ‘We want something different and we want it to be really intimate and cozy”.
-That’s why we offered them to escape the busy summer seashore and to move to the Cretan mountains.
+I love couples who ask for something special and tend to find their own vision of the big day.
+Darja and George were clear from the very beginning: ‘We want something different.
+The venue should be intimate and cozy”.
+That’s why I offered them an escape to the Cretan mountains.

-The ceremony took place near to the picturesque 7 centuries old chapel of Saint Irin (Agia Eirini).
-It has a nice ground and absolutely stunning view to Psiloritis mountains.
+The ceremony took place close by the picturesque 7oo years old chapel of Saint Irini (Agia Eirini).
+It has a nice ground and absolutely stunning view to Psiloritis.

 Inspired by the Cretan nature, we use a lot of local herbs and textures in the wedding decoration.
 Since you choose Crete to be the place of your wedding celebration, why don’t put in some of its characteristics?

 Oregano, rosemary, eucalyptus, thistle, olive branches and olives, of cause.